Manoj-T-V/Recipe/README.md

 To scale your services, you can adjust the number of replicas for your Docker services.
 Here are some examples for scaling different services:

 1. **Scaling All Services**:
-   You can scale multiple services simultaneously:
+   You can scale multiple services individually or simultaneously:

     ```bash
     docker-compose up --scale web=3 --scale celery=3 --scale celery-beat=2